Cancer Cases Drop 14% in Pandemic's First Year, 200,000 Cases Unreported

-Newswise — Researchers say newly reported cases of cancer diagnoses declined 14.4% in 2020 compared with prior years, correlating with the timing of stay-at-home orders in the early months of the COVID-19 pandemic.
+According to researchers, there was a 14.4% decrease in newly reported cancer diagnoses in 2020 compared to previous years, which appears to be associated with the implementation of stay-at-home orders during the initial months of the COVID-19 pandemic.

-A study, based on reported cases of new cancer diagnosis to the National Cancer Database (NCDB), estimates roughly 200,000 people with cancer cases weren’t diagnosed or treated at Commission on Cancer-accredited facilities at the onset of the pandemic in 2020, around the same time that triage guidelines recommended delays in cancer-related care.
+Based on an analysis of reported cases of new cancer diagnoses in the National Cancer Database (NCDB), a study has estimated that approximately 200,000 individuals with cancer may not have been diagnosed or treated at Commission on Cancer-accredited facilities at the beginning of the COVID-19 pandemic in 2020.
+This coincides with the implementation of triage guidelines that recommended delays in cancer-related care during the same time period.

-The study’s lead author said analysis showed an overall trend of cancer cases dropping off in March 2020 and reaching an ultimate low in April before a partial recovery mid-year.
-However, there was no rebound of backlogged cases or return to case levels seen in prior years.
+The lead author of the study noted that the analysis revealed a consistent trend of declining cancer cases starting in March 2020, with the lowest point observed in April, and only a partial recovery during the mid-year.
+However, there was no rebound observed in terms of backlogged cases or a return to the levels of cancer cases seen in previous years.

-“Our findings revealed what we all feared, that many cancer cases didn’t come in during the early pandemic and didn’t catch up during that first year, meaning those ‘missing cases’ are out there somewhere,” said Sharon Lum, MD, MBA, chair of the Loma Linda University Health Department of Surgery and the study’s principal investigator.
-“Our concern is that these patients may show up later, potentially at more advanced disease stages.”
+Dr. Sharon Lum, Chair of the Loma Linda University Health Department of Surgery and the principal investigator of the study, expressed that their findings confirmed their fears that a significant number of cancer cases were not diagnosed or treated during the early months of the pandemic and did not catch up in the first year.
+This implies that there may be a group of "missing cases" that are yet to be diagnosed or treated, and there is a concern that these patients may present later with more advanced stages of the disease.

-The study was published today in the Journal of the American Medical Association Surgery.
-Its authors hope their findings will serve as a reference for those utilizing NCBD data to conduct research, quality reports, and process improvement projects.
+The study was recently published in the Journal of the American Medical Association Surgery, and the authors aim for their findings to serve as a valuable reference for researchers, quality reports, and process improvement projects that utilize data from the National Cancer Database (NCDB).
+The study's findings provide insights into the impact of the COVID-19 pandemic on cancer diagnoses and may contribute to enhancing the accuracy and validity of future studies and projects that rely on NCDB data.

-Lum said researchers wanted to alert those using NCBD data from 2020 that all of their reports are going to be altered in some fashion from the disruption in reported cases.

-The NCDB, a joint project by the American College of Surgeons Commission on Cancer and the American Cancer Society, is one of the largest cancer registries in the world, representing more than 70% of all cancer cases in the United States.
-Nearly 1,500 programs accredited by the Commission on Cancer, including Loma Linda University Health, leverage NCBD data to improve the quality of cancer care in the United States, Lum said.
-She previously served as vice-chair of the Commission on Cancer’s quality integration committee.
+Dr. Lum emphasized that researchers using NCDB data from 2020 should be aware that the reported cases have been significantly impacted by the disruptions caused by the pandemic.
+The NCDB, which is a collaboration between the American College of Surgeons Commission on Cancer and the American Cancer Society, is one of the world's largest cancer registries, representing over 70% of all cancer cases in the United States.
+It is utilized by nearly 1,500 Commission on Cancer-accredited programs, including Loma Linda University Health, to enhance the quality of cancer care in the United States.
+Dr. Lum has previously served as the vice-chair of the Commission on Cancer's quality integration committee.

 Year-over-year since 1989, NCDB data have proven historically reliably stable, Lum says.
 Yet “the COVID-19 pandemic destabilized usual patterns of cancer care,” study authors wrote.